 Because of the legal liability involving field trips, you must inform and discuss any field trips with the department chair in advance.
-College procedures must be followed in planning a field trip involving College vehicles.
+The Liability of Hold Harmless Agreement - Student Participant form should be completed by each student.
+An Emergency Contact Form should also be completed.
+Also, College procedures must be followed in planning a field trip involving College vehicles.